SimonNgj/DL-ung-dung/2019July7/README.md

 # Human Activity Recognition on the Wireless Sensor Data Mining (WISDM) dataset using LSTM Recurrent Neural Networks
-This repository cotains code used to recognize human activity based on the Wireless Sensor Data Mining (WISDM) dataset using LSTM (Long short-term memory) and is heavily based on the article by [Venelin Valkov](https://medium.com/@curiousily/human-activity-recognition-using-lstms-on-android-tensorflow-for-hackers-part-vi-492da5adef64).
+This folder contains code used to recognize human activity based on the Wireless Sensor Data Mining (WISDM) dataset using CNN, LSTM and CNN-LSTM.

 ## Dataset
 The data used for classification is provided by the Wireless Sensor Data Mining (WISDM) Lab and can be downloaded  [here](http://www.cis.fordham.edu/wisdm/dataset.php).